 Free and prosperous societies have massively increased available evidence on women and their potentialities and preferences.
 What we are.
 What we want.
 What we can do.
 We’ve learned new things about men too of course, but more about women, because we were previously more ignorant about women.
 Insofar as those are “the fruits of feminism,” then I’m for it.
 I think all people should be for it, but Christians should feel a particular obligation here, because cherishing the precious uniqueness of each individual is very much part of the Christian mandate.

 I planned this essay as part of my “new things” week, in which I discuss certain ways in which modernity has opened new truths or lines of enquiry that Christians should welcome.
 It should be clear now why I considered the subject relevant, but I reiterate once again that new truths tend to go hand in hand with new errors, which need to be combatted.
-This is where I often find the work ofthoughtful sex-realist feminists, like my friends Erika Bachioichi and Ivana Greco, quite helpful.
+This is where I often find the work of thoughtful sex-realist feminists, like my friends Erika Bachioichi and Ivana Greco, quite helpful.
 They know that men and women are different in some ways.
 They want both to thrive.
 Perhaps most importantly, they know that both men and women are at their best when they “pay their lives forward,” accepting serious responsibility and giving themselves to others in love.
 Everyone loses when we let ourselves get dragged into a scorched-earth war of sexes, fighting and clawing for a larger share of autonomy.
 That dynamic is all too visible in the world today, and not just in America.

 It’s been quite interesting to see the furious and immoderate responses to Erika’s work in particular, mainly from right-wing anti-feminists, who are presently enjoying an hour in the sun.
 They especially hone in on her work on the early feminists such as Mary Wollstonecraft.
 As I mentioned yesterday, Erika thinks that Wollstonecraft, in company with some other early feminist thinkers, pressed her contemporaries to deepen their understanding of woman’s nature, which seemed important to her precisely because she believed that errors on this front were leading to poor education and moral formation for girls.
 Wollstonecraft wanted women to be better wives, mothers, and social contributors.
 Erika has made very strong arguments to this effect, based in Wollstonecraft’s actual writings, which her detractors never seem to engage with any substance or seriousness.
 They generally content themselves with attacking Wollstonecraft’s character, life choices, associates, and… the French Revolution.
 I guess it doesn’t matter what the woman actually wrote?

-In fact it does matter, to all concerned parties, not because Wollstonecraft’s legacy should be our highest concern at the present moment, but because it speaks to the question of whether “feminism” can ever be healthy.
+In fact it does matter, to all concerned parties, not because Wollstonecraft’s legacy should be our highest concern but because it speaks to the question of whether “feminism” can ever be healthy.
 The anti-feminist wants to present it as a kind of malevolent beast to be slain, a damnable error that has dragged modern society into its present wretched state.
 If there were good feminists, especially at the start, we may have to acknowledge this to be a more complex phenomenon.

 I’m for it!
 Add me to team “Complex Phenomenon.”
 Even when I disagree with my sex-realist friends (which happens), I think they’re making an honest effort to understand and reckon with those complexities, which is clearly the right thing to do.
 Anti-feminism has had its moments too, and I’ve found good insights in thinkers like Midge Decter (who skillfully diagnosed certain pernicious feminist errors), but today’s antifeminists are mostly just selling their own flavor of resentment.
 That won’t help us to build better marriages or families, or to heal our social fabric.
 It won’t help us to improve our understanding of womanhood (or manhood, for that matter).